 Rental rate is from Sunday to Sunday

 Check in Sunday 1500hrs

 Check out Sunday 1200hrs

-*email if you prefer something else, and we shall try to accomodate you
+*email or telephone if this does not suit, and we shall try to accommodate you

 Graiguenamanagh is a hidden town in the sunny South East, off the beaten track and thus quieter than most of the holiday destinations.
 On the boarder of Carlow and Kilkenny, the River Barrow splits the town as it leads south to the busy streets of New Ross.
 Scenic Inistigoe is nearby, home to film making in the region (Widows Peak), with Woodstock Gardens.
 Carriglead Golf Course is just a walk away, or travel just a little further to Mount Juliet near Kilkenny.
 Waterford with its famous crystal display and shop is a must if you are in the region for a few days.

 Kilkenny, as a county, is renowned for the great concentration of craft workers found in the area and Graiguenamanagh is no exception to this.
 Cushendale Woollen Mills, Bernard Kavanagh Pottery and Duiske Glass are the best known of the local craft businesses.

 Graiguenamanagh - is a the ford of the monks, Graig na Manach, who built the majestic Abbey in the town.
 Located in sunny south east of Ireland, its a picturesque riverside town on the the borders of County Carlow and Kilkenny on the River Barrow.
 An 18th Century, granite arched bridge, built by George Semple, crosses the River Barrow linking the two counties, with Brandon Hill as an imposing backdrop